The One Minute Diamond Buying Guide:

 A crown angle steeper than 35.5° is likely to produce more dispersion in a round brilliant cut diamond.
 However, it will be at the expense of brilliance.
 In addition, a crown angle steeper than 35.5° is likely to make round brilliant cut diamonds look dark in the middle.

-My preferred range of pavilion angle is quite narrow.
-This is because it's most likely to produce the highest volume of light return.
-A pavilion angle lower than 40.5° in a round brilliant cut diamond produces a reflection which looks flat.
+To begin with, the pavilion is the lower half of the diamond below the girdle edge.
+As a matter of fact, the range of pavilion angle that I recommend is quite narrow.
+That's because it's most likely to produce the highest volume of light return.
+A pavilion angle lower than 40.5° in a round brilliant cut diamond produces a reflection that looks flat.
 Just think of the way that light reflects off a shallow fishpond and you've got the picture.

 A pavilion angle steeper than 41.0° is not likely to produce good light return.
 Especially if the pavilion depth is 43.5% which happens to be "the critical tipping point" where light begins not to reflect fully off the pavilion facets.

 I recommend a Lower Girdle Facet (LGF) length between 75 – 78% because that tends to produce broad-spectrum sparkle.
 That means that the sparkle will be larger in size, bolder, brighter, and more vivid.

 Round brilliant cut diamonds with lower girdle facets in the range of 80-82% tend to produce pin-fire type sparkle.
 That means that the sparkle factor is likely to be smaller and less intense.
 The problem with pin-fire type sparkle is that our human eyes have difficulty dispersing smaller flashes of white light into colored light / sparkle.

 Under those conditions, pin-fire type sparkle is likely to seem more brilliant (white sparkle).
 However, it is also likely that you will see less dispersion (colored sparkle/fire).